The Wonders of Mount Fuji: Poem Number 4

 Translation by Dr Joshua Mostow

-This poem was composed by Yamabe no Akahito ( dates unknown ) who according to Mostow was a contemporary of Hitomaro (poem 3).
-He is also one of the Thirty Six Immortals of Poetry and was a leading poet during the reign of Emperor Shomu.
+This poem was composed by Yamabe no Akahito (山部赤人, dates unknown ) who according to Mostow was a contemporary of Hitomaro (poem 3).
+He is also one of the Thirty Six Immortals of Poetry and was a leading poet during the reign of Emperor Shomu and contributed to the Manyoshu.
+He is revered alongside his contemporary, Kakinomoto no Hitomaro (poem 3) as a “saint of poetry”.
+Compared to Kakinomoto no Hitomaro, Yamabe is known for a poetry style focused on the beauty of nature such as this poem, rather than clever verse.

-This matters because there’s much debate about where Akahito actually was.
+The aforementioned vagaries of Manyogana script also matter because there’s much debate about where Akahito actually was when composing this poem.
 The location of Tago no Ura is now Suruga Bay in Shizuoka Prefecture, but originally may have meant some place much closer to Mount Fuji, under it’s “shadow”, so to speak.